ifnesi/pydatagen/readme.md

  - The purpose of it is not to replace the [Datagen source connector](https://docs.confluent.io/kafka-connectors/datagen/current/overview.html) (far from that), but instead to be used for demo/development purposes when setting up a dummy-data producer where the data produced (message, headers and key) can be seen on the console and in the corresponding topic in the kafka cluster.
 It has an argument called `--dry-run` to display messages in the console instead of publishing to the Kafka cluster
  - Data is emulated based on the property `arg.properties` in the AVRO schema itself
  - See `resources/demo.avro` for a simple example of `arg.properties` and how to use it:
-   - iteration: Generate a monotonic sequence of numbers
+   - `iteration`: Generate a monotonic sequence of numbers
-     - start: Starting number.
+     - `start`: Starting number.
 However it also accept the strings `now`, `now_utc`, `now_ms` and `now_utc_ms` to start from the current (local or UTC) EPOCH timestamp (seconds or milliseconds)
-     - step: Linear incrementing step.
+     - `step`: Linear incrementing step.
 However it also accept the string `interval` where it will match with the number set on the command line argument of the same name
      ```
       "arg.properties": {
         "iteration": {